Imatra: Sport

-PaSa Bandy is a bandy club in Imatra.
+The men's pesäpallo club Imatran Pallo-Veikot competes in the Superpesis national league, playing at Ukonniemi Stadium.

+Ice hockey club Imatran Ketterä plays in second-tier Mestis.
 Imatra is the birthplace of National Hockey League players Jussi Markkanen and Petteri Nokelainen.

 In motorsport history, Imatra is best known for its road races (former TT-race) from 1963 to 1986.
 From 1962 to 1982 it was the home of the Finnish motorcycle Grand Prix.
 Racing on the Imatra road circuit ended after fatal accident during the 1986 European Championship event.
 Racing resumed in 2016 as an International Road Racing Championship event.

 There is an annual indoor rowing race at Imatra, which attracts competitors from across Finland.

+Culture

+The Black & White Theatre has produced more than 20 performances, the movie "Murderer" and organized from 2004 Black & White Theatre Festival in Imatra.

 Transport

 The national road 6, running from Koskenkylä in Loviisa to Kajaani via Kouvola, Lappeenranta, and Joensuu passes through Imatra.
 Also in Imatra is a crossing point over the Russian border, which is also the ending point of primary road 62 from Mikkeli.

 The Kouvola–Joensuu railway passes through Imatra, and the Imatra railway station serves both passenger and freight transport.
 From the rail yard of this station is a fork onto the railway towards Kamennogorsk via Vyborg.
-The planning of the initiation of regular international passenger traffic between Imatra and Saint Petersburg is currently underway.
+The planning of the initiation of regular international passenger traffic between Imatra and Saint Petersburg has stopped due to Russia's war against Ukraine.

 The closest airport to Imatra is the Lappeenranta Airport, which is used by Ryanair on several routes as well as irregular passenger flights to the Canary Islands and cargo flights to Russia.
 The Immola Airfield is also present, serving the Finnish Border Guard as well as hobbyist aviation activities.